stamourv/beer/README.md

 Thanks to @jrslepak, @dotpyfe, and @khale for their help brewing, finding, creating, and refining these recipes.

+## Repo Structure

+* `mainstays`: Recipes that we made at least a few times, and that turned out well enough to keep doing them.
+If we want to brew and don't have anything particular in mind, we reach for one of these.
+* `nursery`: Recipes that we made maybe once or twice, that we still need to fine tune, or gather data on before deciding on their ultimate fate.
+* `graveyard`: Recipes that did not work out.
+Either the recipe itself was a bad idea, or we did not manage to pull it off, or something else happened.
+Regardless, revisiting them is not on the agenda.

 ## General Info

 All recipes were brewed all-grain, brew-in-a-bag.